phanthehien/mongo-models/API.md

 - `options` - an options object passed to MongoDB's native [`insertMany`](https://docs.mongodb.com/manual/reference/method/db.collection.insertMany/) method.
+- Returns a 'promise' as a result
+  where:
+  - if the connection is success, return an array of documents as a class instances (results) => { }.
+  - if the connection is failed, return an error object (error) => { }.

 ### `insertOne(doc, [options])`

 Inserts a document and returns the new document where: